OfficeDev/office-js-docs-pr/reference/other-Office-hosts-and-requirement-sets.md

-# Office Online Server and Office Enterprise version requirement sets
+# Office Online Server and 365 Deferred Channel build requirement sets

 Requirement sets are named groups of API members.
 Office Add-ins use requirement sets specified in the manifest or use a runtime check to determine whether an Office host supports APIs that an add-in needs.
 For more information, see [Specify Office hosts and API requirements](../docs/overview/specify-office-hosts-and-api-requirements.md).